crrankyy/matchmaking_for_5v5_competitive_games/README.md

 To visualize the engine under heavy concurrent load, the project includes a real-time Terminal User Interface (TUI) built with `ratatui`.

 When you launch the application, you enter an interactive Setup Screen where you can dynamically specify load parameters.
 During the simulation, the dashboard heavily monitors the background matchmaking actor:
-* **Wait Time Percentiles:** Logarithmic gauges displaying `p50`, `p90`, `p99`, and `Max` wait times.
+* **Wait Time Percentiles (`p50`, `p90`, `p99`, `Max`):** Displayed dynamically on logarithmic gauges. **Significance:** In matchmaking, averages hide outliers.
+Tracking the `p99` and `Max` wait times ensures that edge-case players (e.g., top 1% skill brackets) aren't being permanently starved or ignored by the matching loop.
-* **Throughput & Queue Delta:** Tracks absolute "Matches Per Second (MPS)" and calculates the instantaneous Queue Delta (+/- per sec) to visualize algorithmic bottlenecks versus ingress pressure.
+* **Throughput & Queue Delta:** Tracks "Matches Per Second" and the live Queue Delta (+/-). **Significance:** If the Queue Delta turns positive and climbs indefinitely, it proves the single-threaded algorithmic B-Tree scan is bottlenecking and failing to outpace the HTTP ingress pressure, signaling a need for horizontal scaling.
+* **Queue Health (Fragmentation & Wait Debt):** Tracks active memory buckets and cumulative time wasted. **Significance:** A fragmented queue (few players spread across hundreds of buckets) forces the algorithm to execute expensive Step-Function expansions.
+It directly visualizes memory density.
-* **Match Tension Extremes:** Unpacks the algorithmic cost function to strictly track the mathematical Average, Minimum, and Maximum values for `Delta` (MMR Gap), `Variance` (internal skill spread), and `Search Radius Extension` across all formed matches.
+* **Match Tension Extremes:** Tracks the Min, Max, and Average for `Delta` (MMR Gap), `Variance` (internal skill spread), and `Search Radius`. **Significance:** This unpacks the internal Cost Function.
+While the *Average* Delta proves the team-balancer is generally working, tracking the *Max* explicitly exposes the absolute worst-case scenario match the algorithm was forced to generate under load.
-* **Queue Demographics & Staleness:** Live-tracks the exact counts of Solos, Duos, and Trios stuck in the waiting pool, and explicitly flags the age of the absolute oldest ticket to monitor algorithmic starvation.
+* **Queue Demographics & Staleness:** Tracks Solos, Duos, Trios, and the absolute oldest ticket age. **Significance:** Uncovers systemic bias.
+If the algorithm inherently favors packing Solos to easily optimize MMR averages, the Trio count will perpetually rise and their ticket age will stall out, identifying an unfair balancing heuristic.
-* **Tick Profiling:** Benchmarks the microsecond execution time of the B-Tree ordered-iterators to evaluate CPU scalability.
+* **CPU Tick Profiling:** Benchmarks the B-Tree ordered-iterator execution in microseconds. **Significance:** Directly evaluates the raw CPU efficiency and algorithmic complexity limits of the main actor thread.

 ---